Payment process

 • Updated

-The payment process in Optimizely Configured Commerce has a few variations, depending on whether you enabled Saved Credit Cards on your website.
-Your ERP may also require a payment card token to process a transaction as opposed to an authorization token, which requires you to enable and use your payment gateway's vault.
+The payment process in Optimizely Configured Commerce has a few variations, depending on whether you enabled saved credit cards on your website.
+Your ERP may also require a payment card token instead of an authorization token to process a transaction, which requires you to enable and use your payment gateway's vault.

-Review the following flows to identify which one applies to your configuration, then read more details about each step below.
-For more information about TokenEx, read the iFramed Credit Card Processing for Cloud article.
+Review the following flows to identify which applies to your configuration, then read more details about each step.
+For information about Spreedly, see Payment gateway development expectations.

-1. Customer enters checkout and pays with a credit card.
+1. The customer enters checkout and pays with a credit card.

-For any customer card data to enter the system, first they must engage with a payment method that supports credit cards.
+For any customer card data to enter the system, they must use a payment method that supports credit cards.

-TokenEx is Optimizely's partner for PCI compliance in our Cloud environment, which also provides functionality that enables saved cards on the storefront.
-While Configured Commerce never stores actual card data, TokenEx removes additional risk by never technically handling sensitive card data.
+Spreedly is Optimizely's partner for PCI compliance and provides functionality to save cards on the storefront.
+While Configured Commerce never stores actual card data, Spreedly removes additional risk by never technically handling sensitive card data.

-Configured Commerce receives the TokenEx card token and stores it in the CreditCardTransactions table as Token1.
+Configured Commerce receives the Spreedly card token and stores it in the CreditCardTransactions table as Token1.
 The system also stores this card in the UserPaymentProfile table for Saved Credit Cards.

 4. (Optional) Configured Commerce saves credit card data.

-If you enabled Saved Credit Cards on your website and the customer saves their card for future use, the TokenEx card token is also saved in the UserPaymentProfile table.
-The customer who saved the card will be able to retrieve it for use later and only needs to enter their CVV (step 2).
-See Saved credit cards to learn more.
+If you enabled Saved Credit Cards on your website and the customer saves their card for future use, Configured Commerce saves the Spreedly card token in the UserPaymentProfile table.
+The customer who saved the card can retrieve it for use later and only needs to enter their CVV (step 2).
+See Manage saved credit cards.

-5. TokenEx receives the payment authorization request from Configured Commerce.
+5. Spreedly receives the payment authorization request from Configured Commerce.

-TokenEx functions as a transparent gateway.
-The request to the payment gateway is sent to TokenEx with tags for TokenEx to insert appropriate Cardholder Data from the iFrame (PAN, CVV).
+Spreedly functions as a transparent gateway.
+The request to the payment gateway is sent to Spreedly with tags to insert appropriate cardholder data from the iFrame (PAN, CVV).

-6. TokenEx sends the payment authorization request to the payment gateway.
+6. Spreedly sends the payment authorization request to the payment gateway.

 7. (Optional) Configured Commerce requests the card token from the Payment Gateway.

-If payment gateway vaults are available and enabled for your payment gateway, Configured Commerce makes an additional request, through TokenEx, to the payment gateway to retrieve its card token.
+If payment gateway vaults are available and enabled for your payment gateway, Configured Commerce makes an additional request to the payment gateway through Spreedly to retrieve its card token.
 This value is stored in the CreditCardTransactions table as Token2.

 Many ERPs use this token to create follow-up charges on a particular transaction for shipping or additional products, or for customers who may have a long tail between order and shipment and are not able to capture funds during the life of the original authorization request.